openstack/api-sig/doc/source/liaisons.rst

 Description
 -----------

-The API Working Group seeks API subject matter experts for each project to communicate plans for API updates, review API guidelines with their project's view in mind, and review the API Working Group guidelines as they are drafted.
+The API Special Interest Group seeks API subject matter experts for each project to communicate plans for API updates, review API guidelines with their project's view in mind, and review the API Special Interest Group guidelines as they are drafted.
 The Cross-Project Liaison (CPL) should be familiar with the project's REST API design and future planning for changes to it.

 * The liaison should be the PTL or whomever they delegate to be their representative
-* The liaison is the first line of contact for the API Working Group team members
+* The liaison is the first line of contact for the API Special Interest Group team members
 * The liaison may further delegate work to other subject matter experts
-* The liaison should be aware of and engaged in the API Working Group `Communication channels
+* The liaison should be aware of and engaged in the API Special Interest Group `Communication channels
   <https://wiki.openstack.org/wiki/API_Working_Group#Communication>`_
-* The Nova team has been very explicit about how they will liaise with the API Working Group, see the `Responsibilities of Liaisons <https://wiki.openstack.org/wiki/Nova/APIWGLiaisons>`_
+* The Nova team has been very explicit about how they will liaise with the API Special Interest Group; see the `Responsibilities of Liaisons <https://wiki.openstack.org/wiki/Nova/APIWGLiaisons>`_

 Tooling
 -------